 Wandsworth Council’s planning committee approved plans for 95 one bedroom, 75 two bedroom, 52 three bedroom and 31 four bedroom homes, a mix of apartments and family homes.
 108 will be affordable homes, a mix of 37 social rent and 14 shared ownership.
 The remaining 56 homes will be supported living.
 A total of 26 homes will be wheelchair accessible, 14 within the private for sale and 12 within the affordable homes.

-London Square Earlsfield, as it will now be known, has been designed by Assael Architecture for London Square, with high quality new homes, using brick and other materials designed to complement the Grade II listed Springfield Hospital building and the new public park, with a series of park-facing detached and semi-detached houses and apartments.
+London Square Wandsworth Common has been designed by Assael Architecture for London Square, with high quality new homes, using brick and other materials designed to complement the Grade II listed Springfield Hospital building and the new public park, with a series of park-facing detached and semi-detached houses and apartments.
 New public squares, courtyard gardens and new streets will provide a green and attractive setting.

 “The Springfield Village masterplan is transforming the Springfield University Hospital site.
 We are delighted to receive approval to build new homes of exceptional quality, responding to a range of housing needs, from affordable, supported living to private for sale homes to first time buyers and families.
 We look forward to continuing to work with the London Borough of Wandsworth and South West London and St George’s Mental Health NHS Trust on the delivery of this final stage in the evolution of Springfield Village.”